×

 When we asked people why foreigners move to Bologna, they responded:

 "Bologna is an attractive destination for expats due to its rich cultural heritage, vibrant nightlife, and excellent food.
 The city is known for its stunning architecture, including the iconic Two Towers, and its many museums and galleries.
 Bologna is also home to a number of universities, making it a great place for expats to pursue their studies.
 The city is well-connected to other parts of Italy and Europe, making it easy to explore the rest of the country.
-Additionally, the cost of living in Bologna is relatively low, making it an attractive option for expats looking to save money," commented one expat living in Bologna, Italy.
+Additionally, the cost of living in Bologna is relatively low, making it an attractive option for expats looking to save money," said one expat.

 About the Author